 Your top priority should always be safety.
 If you suspect a serious problem, especially if you hear loud noises or smell something burning, turn off the HVAC system immediately.
 You can usually do this at the thermostat.
 For added safety or if the thermostat is unresponsive, shut off the power at the circuit breaker.
 This simple action can prevent further damage to the unit and protect your home or business from potential electrical hazards.
 While you wait, it’s also a good idea to clear the area around your indoor and outdoor units, removing any clutter, furniture, or debris.
 This gives the technician safe and easy access to get right to work.

-How to Prepare for the Technician
+How to Prepare for the Technician’s Arrival

 A little preparation can make a huge difference in how quickly your technician can diagnose and fix the issue.
 Before they arrive, try to locate your HVAC system’s model number, which is usually found on a sticker on the side of the indoor or outdoor unit.
 Take a moment to think about the problem.
 Note which rooms are affected and jot down a quick timeline of when the issue started and what you observed.
 Did it happen suddenly or get worse over time?
 Having this information ready helps our team pinpoint the cause more efficiently.
 This kind of proactive approach is also a key part of our Service Maintenance Programs, which help you stay ahead of future problems.

-What to Tell Your Service Provider
+What Information to Give Your Service Provider

 Clear communication is key to a fast and effective repair.
 When the technician arrives, be ready to describe the symptoms your system is experiencing.
 Common indicators of a problem include unusual noises like grinding or squealing, poor or non-existent airflow from the vents, frequent cycling where the system turns on and off repeatedly, or inconsistent temperatures.
 If you’ve noticed strange odors or any visible water leaks, be sure to mention those as well.
 The more details you can provide, the better.
 This information is so valuable that we even offer Virtual Tele-Tech appointments to help evaluate issues remotely before we even send a technician.